Headboard Coat Rack

-In this post How to make a headboard coat rack, I'll show you how to turn a vintage spool bed into a fun and unique coat rack using vintage coat hooks and doorknobs.
+In this article, How To Make a Headboard Coat Rack, I’ll show you how to turn a vintage spool bed into a fun and unique coat rack using vintage coat hooks and doorknobs.

-I felt that this vintage spool bed was not strong enough to make a headboard bench, but it was so darn cute, I knew it was worthy of a fabulous project.
-Some small repairs needed to be made using clamps and gorilla wood glue.
+I felt this vintage spool bed was not strong enough to make a headboard bench, but it was so darn cute that I knew it was worthy of a fabulous project.
+Some minor repairs needed to be made using clamps and gorilla wood glue.

 Vintage doorknobs and hooks will be a great addition to this charming headboard.

-The cross board was not quite thick enough, so I cut a piece of thin plywood to give it some umph.
+The crossboard was not quite thick enough, so I cut a piece of thin plywood to give it some oomph.
 Small things like this make a big difference when learning to do DIY repurposed furniture projects.
-You never really know what you're going to run into, it's best to be prepared.
-It's one good reason why I never throw out wood scraps.
-Scrap wood like this really made a difference in this project.
-I wouldn't have wanted to rip a new piece of plywood to get this small piece.
+You never really know what you’ll run into; it’s best to be prepared.
+It’s one good reason why I never throw out wood scraps.
+Scrap wood like this made a difference in this project.
+I wouldn’t have wanted to rip a new piece of plywood to get this small piece.

 Wood glue will give a great hold to this small piece of plywood.

 I love these quick clamps!
-They really are quick and easy to use.
+They are fast and easy to use.

-While the glue was setting up, I got busy working on the vintage door knobs.
-Because I never throw anything away, I had small dowels leftover from some broken chairs.
-They will be perfect to insert into the vintage knobs for this repurposed headboard coat rack.
+While the glue was set up, I got busy working on the vintage door knobs.
+Because I never throw anything away, I had small dowels left over from some broken chairs.
+They will be perfect for inserting into the vintage knobs for this repurposed headboard coat rack.

-I spray painted the headboard coatrack with a very pretty green.
+I spray-painted the headboard coatrack with a very pretty green.
 Countersink holes were drilled using a paddle bit and a regular wood bit.
 This would allow the dowel to fit into the smaller hole and the base of the vintage doorknob to rest in the larger hole.
-Because the small dowel hole was slightly smaller than the dowel, it fit very snug in the hole.
-Wood glue was put into the smaller hole as I sort of screwed the dowel in.
+Because the small dowel hole was slightly smaller than the dowel, it fit very snugly in the hole.
+Wood glue was put into the smaller hole as I screwed the dowel in.

-I ended up using 3 door knobs and 2 of the hooks.
-Lesson learned...I didn't follow my own advice.
-I thought these hooks were pretty sturdy due to the fact that they are old, and I have seen them used to hold loads of things.
+I ended up using three door knobs and two of the hooks.
+Lesson learned…I didn’t follow my own advice.
+I thought these hooks were pretty sturdy because they are old, and I have seen them used to hold loads of things.
 However, when I was trying to screw them in, 2 of them broke off.
-Finally I remembered to take my own advice and add some bar soap to the threads! voila! easy peasy!
-Drilling pilot holes would have also be very helpful.
+Finally, I remembered to take my own advice and add some bar soap to the threads! voila!
+Easy peasy!
+Drilling pilot holes would have also been very helpful.

 Pretty Green Headboard Coat Rack